DjangoMustang/telangana-growth-analysis/README.md

 Instructions for using dataset and district map.
 Benefits of this challenge:

-Every successful submission to get a joint appreciation certificate from codebasics and Open Data Telangana Top 5 winners to get a letter of recognition from Open Data Telangana Internship Possibilities with Open Data Telangana
-Credits: The dataset is taken from Open Data Telangana.
+### Credits: The dataset is taken from Open Data Telangana.
 Thanks to the Telangana Government for providing real-time datasets for public access which is a great learning asset - feel free to explore them here. (https://data.telangana.gov.in/).
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------